AlvaroJTorres/earthquake_data/README.md

 ### Install dependencies

 This project incorporates React for the frontend development.
 So it can leverage the capabilities of React within the Rails ecosystem to build dynamic and interactive user interfaces.
-However, it's important to note that the React library we use is tightly integrated into our Rails project and is not a standalone React application, that's why you have to also install the dependencies required to run it properly as well as the ruby gems integrated in the project.
+However, it's important to note that the React library is tightly integrated into the project and is not a standalone React application, that's why you have to also install the dependencies required to run it properly as well as the ruby gems integrated in the project.

 ```shell
 bundle install